easycoder/easycoder.github.io/resources/md/examples.md

  - [I Wanna Show You](https://iwannashowyou.com)
  - [Vehicle Checks](https://vehiclecheck.netlify.app)

+## This website

+The ~ec~ website is driven by a script, with text provided as custom Markdown files.
+These 2 components work closely together and it's not immediately obvious where to start when trying to understand how it's done. <a href="#" id="how-it-works">Here's a page</a> that explains the process.

 ## Dice roller /SHOW-DICEROLLER/

 This simple demo shows two dice with a random choice of faces.
 Click either dice to select a new pair of value.
 A simple animation mimics the rolling of the dice.